Sissi (Finnish light infantry): Training

 The training of the Sissi troops was not centralized, but they were historically trained in several Finnish Defence Force brigades as well as in the Sissi companies of the Finnish Border Guard.
 Reserve officers for all Sissi troops were trained at Reserve Officer School (Reserviupseerikoulu).
+Officers receive more training in their course in Special Operations, etc.

 The Sissi conscripts were given training in ambush tactics, artillery observer, building concealed observation posts, camouflaged to fit into the terrains, close-quarters battle, counter-sniper tactics, defusing and disposal of bombs and land mines, demolitions, extended small arms training as well as training in advanced evasion and escape techniques, extraction with helicopters, frontline military intelligence gathering, hand-to-hand combat, long-range reconnaissance, marksmanship, military communication, raiding with small unit tactics, subarctic terrain survival skills, tactical first aid, tactical hand and arm signals, using a military maps and compass, and using tactical skis and snowmobiles.

 Those unable to cope for either physical or psychological reasons were either given deferments or transferred to a regular infantry training.